ArthurBook/skinnygrad/README.md

 # SkinnyGrad
 ![pypi](https://img.shields.io/pypi/v/configmate.svg)

-**SkinnyGrad** is a side project implementing a tensor autodifferentiation library with a torch-like interface from scratch in Python.
-By default, a computational graph is built and evaluated lazily with [NumPy](https://github.com/numpy/numpy), and GPU acceleration can be switched on with the [CuPy backend extension](./extensions/cupy_engine/).
+**SkinnyGrad** is a tensor autodifferentiation library that I wrote as a side project for fun and learning.
+By default, a computational graph is built and evaluated lazily with [NumPy](https://github.com/numpy/numpy).
+GPU acceleration is also available with the [CuPy backend extension](./extensions/cupy_engine/).
+At ~1300 lines, skinnygrad is written with simplicity and extensibility in mind.
+It nevertheless covers a [good subset](./src/skinnygrad/tensors.py) of the features of a `torch.Tensor`.
+Kudos to [tinygrad](https://github.com/tinygrad/tinygrad), which inspired the RISC-like design of mapping all high level ops to [19 low level ops](./src/skinnygrad/llops.py) that the runtime engine optimizes and executes.

 # Try it out!
 ```bash